-Savage, who’s declared that 99 percent of autism cases are frauds and that veterans with post-traumatic stress disorder (PTSD) are “weak,” “narcissistic,” and “losers,” said he wanted Trump to consider him to run the NIH, the largest public funder of biomedical research in the world.
+Savage, who’s declared that 99 percent of autism cases are frauds and that veterans with post-traumatic stress disorder (PTSD) are “weak,” “narcissistic,” and “losers,” said he wanted Trump to consider him to run the NIH, of biomedical research in the world.

 While Savage may or may not have been kidding, Trump replied seriously, “Well, you know you’d get common sense if that were the case, I can tell you, because I hear so much about the NIH, and it’s terrible.”